ayrna/orca/doc/orca-tutorial.md

 ---

-***Exercise 3***: you should prepare a `30holdout` set of partitions for the dataset `ESL`, which is included in the folder [exampledata](/exampledata).
+***Exercise 3***: prepare a `30holdout` set of partitions for the dataset `ESL`, which is included in the [exampledata](/exampledata) folder.
 Try to find the description of this dataset in the Internet and spot the main differences with respect to ERA.

 ---